dantleech/blog/source/_posts/2021-11-11-new-laptop.md

 Somebody could do far more damage with my standard login than with my `root` account.
 My laptop isn't a web server.

-Disable the sudo for your user in`/etc/sudoers`:
+Disable the sudo password for your user in`/etc/sudoers`:

 ```
 daniel  ALL=(ALL) NOPASSWD: ALL